UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2:  Text Manipulation with sed
 * Sed makes text transformation on an input stream (e.g., file) and has the general form of `sed [OPTION] [SCRIPT] [INPUT]`.
 Some common options are `e` (multiple scripts per command), `-f` (add script file) and `-i` (in-place editing).
 * The general form of a script is `Command/RegExp/Replacement/Flags`.
-The most common command is `s` for `substitute`, and the most common flags are `g` for global replacement thoughout each line and `I` to ignore case.
+The most common command is `s` for `substitute`, and the most common flags are `g` (global) or a number for replacement thoughout each line and `I` to ignore case.
 * Sed has alternative three alternative delimiters in its scripts; '/', ':', or '|' -- *Slide End* --